Home / Archaeology Field School 2025

 Bamburgh Castle is a multi-phase site that offers students the opportunity to gain experience of working with some of the most varied and exceptional archaeological material currently being excavated in the north of England.

-We also intend to run a week of post-excavation September (9th to 13th), so if you are interested in this please you can find more information on the Post-Excavation Taster Week page.
+We may consider adding a fourth week at the end of July if there is sufficient demand.
+We also intend to run a week of post-excavation during early September, so if you are interested in this you can find more information on the Post-Excavation Taster Week page.

 For booking details follow the link at the bottom of this page